Chief Information Officer

 The Chief Information Officer (CIO) provides vision, leadership, and coordination for a comprehensive information technology (IT) environment including academic and applications computing, network services, telecommunications, learning technologies, and distance education support services.

 Nick Dvoracek is Interim Chief Information Officer at UW Oshkosh.
-He reports to the Provost and Vice Chancellor and serves as the Provost's IT liaison with other senior level administrators.
+He reports to the Vice Chancellor for Administrative Services and serves as the IT liaison with other senior level administrators.
 The CIO works closely with the University's faculty, academic deans, and other unit directors and budget managers on various technological issues impacting the delivery of instructional services or other administrative-support efforts.
 The CIO receives input from several campus committees including the Faculty Senate's Committee on Library and Information Services and the Academic Computing Users Group (ACUG).

 In these capacities, the CIO is responsible for the delivery of essential IT services that directly support instruction, research, and institutional management.